Key takeaways:

 Here are the biggest domain valuation mistakes you must definitely avoid:

-- Relying on automated tools
+- Relying on a single automated appraisal tool

 - Ignoring comparable sales data